i-simonov/i-simonov/README.md

 ## Integration Experience

 In the past year, I have become deeply interested in software product integration.
-My development and support experience includes the following integration patterns, implemented on the ERP monolithic application side in 1C-Enterprise:
+My development and support experience includes the following integration patterns, implemented on the ERP monolithic application side:

 - Transactional Outbox
 - Document Message